For most grad students, preparing a thesis proposal is the first major step when writing a master’s thesis.

 Several online platforms exist to help you track, manage, and organize your time.

 Apps that provide this functionality are also helpful when working as part of a research team.

 Are you ready to write a thesis proposal?

 Is it time to apply yourself to make your first substantial contribution to research in your field?

 The first part of the deal is a rock-solid thesis proposal and we think you’ll be off to a good start with the tips from this how-to.

-This template lays out the basic outline of how your thesis should look, which will save you valuable time.
+This template lays out the basic outline of how your thesis proposal should look, which will save you valuable time.

-Originally published May 9, 2014, updated May 27, 2021
+Originally published May 9, 2014, updated June 8, 2023